 Emerald Lake canoe rentals are an experience of a lifetime.
-Emerald Lake is located in the stunning Yoho National Park, one of the best places to visit in BC.
+Emerald Lake is in the stunning Yoho National Park, one of BC’s best destinations.
 This lake has both turquoise-colored water and astounding mountain views.
-Both the attractive surroundings and the beginner-friendly waters make for the ideal canoeing destination.
+The attractive surroundings and the beginner-friendly waters make for the ideal canoeing destination.

 - 10 Tips You Need to Know About Canoeing on Lake Louise